 After completing the taught units, you will work on a project between mid-June and late September.
 The project consists of researching, planning and implementing a major piece of work.
 The project must contain a significant scientific or technical component and will usually involve software development.

-An upper second-class honours degree (or international equivalent) in computer science or a related discipline.
-Good programming skills are essential.
+An upper second-class honours degree with a final average of 65 per cent or above (or international equivalent) in computer science or a related discipline.
+Good programming skills are also required.

 See international equivalent qualifications on the International Office website.

-This flexible programme allows you to cover both theory and practical applications of areas suited to your interests.
-It also allows you to design the MSc to suit your future plans either for a role in industry or to pursue a PhD.
+This flexible programme allows you to cover both the theory and practical applications of the areas of the subject you are interested in.
+It also allows you to design the MSc to suit your future career and study plans, either for a role in industry or to pursue a PhD.

 REF 2014 results